xmtp/xmtp-js/README.md

 #### Different types of content

 All the send functions support `SendOptions` as an optional parameter.
 Option `contentType` allows specifying different types of content than the default simple string, which is identified with content type identifier `ContentTypeText`.
 Support for other types of content can be added by registering additional `ContentCodecs` with the `Client`.
 Every codec is associated with a content type identifier, `ContentTypeId`, which is used to signal to the Client which codec should be used to process the content that is being sent or received.
-See XIP-5 for more details on Codecs and content types, new Codecs and content types are defined through XRCs.
+See [XIP-5](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-5-message-content-types.md) for more details on codecs and content types, new Codecs and content types are defined through [XRCs](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-9-composite-content-type.md).

 If there is a concern that the recipient may not be able to handle particular content type, the sender can use `contentFallback` option to provide a string that describes the content being sent.
 If the recipient fails to decode the original content, the fallback will replace it and can be used to inform the recipient what the original content was.